Citadel Broadcasting: Employee poaching suit

 In early 2007, Citadel Broadcasting filed a lawsuit against Peak Broadcasting, claiming Peak raided its staff and secured company information.
 Peak operated in the Boise, Idaho market after purchasing six radio stations from Clear Channel Communications.
 Citadel also owns six stations in Boise.
 The suit claimed that one of the former Citadel employees stole a computer disk with critical information after asking the Citadel IT person to help him copy information, which Peak then used to compete against Citadel in Fresno, California, as well.
 Peak has denied the allegations, but the two parties reached a confidential settlement, which included an undisclosed payment to Citadel, according to the Idaho Statesman.

 Becoming environmentally friendly

-On April 16, 2008, Citadel Broadcasting became the first organization-wide radio company to join the Environmental Protection Agency's "Green Power Partnership Program" and committed US$1 million in Educational Green public service announcements.
+In April 2008, Citadel Broadcasting became the first radio company to fully join the Environmental Protection Agency's "Green Power Partnership Program" and committed US$1 million in Educational Green public service announcements.
 In April 2008, ABC/Citadel's KGO in San Francisco, California was installing equipment for broadcasting with solar power during the daytime hours.
 The maximum rated output of the solar cells installed at the KGO transmitter site is a little over 7 kW, which under ideal conditions is about 15% of the 50 kW of power radiated by the station's transmitter during daytime hours.